 Michelin starred restaurant St. Hubertus

-The restaurant is currently open for dinner every evening, except Tuesday from 7pm
+The restaurant is open for dinner every evening from 6.30pm, except Monday and Tuesday.

 For reservations: St. Hubertus reservation